 iTunes does not backup iPhone music and movies.
 The sound Apple logic behind is that all music and videos on the iPhone should already be stored within the iTunes library on your computer.
 This is not always the case as we find out.
 Music, videos, podcasts and apps purchased off the iTunes store directly on the iPhone are not necessarily present in iTunes on the PC.

 You need to make sure that all iPhone audio/video tracks and apps are already backed up to your computer before upgrading to iOS 7.
+Back up the iPhone apps complete with app data, game saves, documents and app settings via using the free BETA of CopyTrans Apps:

 Run iTunes and connect the iPhone to the computer